Advanced Singularity¶

 Every HPC cluster is a little different, but they almost universally have a “User’s Guide” that serves both as a quick reference for helpful commands and contains guidelines for how to be a “good citizen” while using the system.
 For TACC’s Stampede2 system, see the user guide.
 For The University of Arizona, see the user guide.

-How do HPC systems fit into the development workflow?
+How do HPC systems fit into the development workflow?¶

 A few things to consider when using HPC systems:

-2. If you need to edit text files, command line text editors don’t support using a mouse, so working efficiently has a learning curve.
+is not allowed on HPC systems, and building a Singularity container from scratch requires sudo.
+That means you have to build your containers on a different development system.
+You can pull a docker image on HPC systems - If you need to edit text files, command line text editors don’t support using a mouse, so working efficiently has a learning curve.
 There are text editors that support editing files over SSH.
 This lets you use a local text editor and just save the changes to the HPC system.

-3. Singularity is in the process of changing image formats.
+- Singularity is in the process of changing image formats.
 Depending on the version of Singularity running on the HPC system, new squashFS or .simg formats may not work.

-6.2 Singularity and MPI
+6.2 Singularity and MPI¶

 Singularity supports MPI fairly well.
 Since (by default) the network is the same insde and outside the container, the communication between containers usually just works.
 The more complicated bit is making sure that the container has the right set of MPI libraries.
 MPI is an open specification, but there are several implementations (OpenMPI, MVAPICH2, and Intel MPI to name three) with some non-overlapping feature sets.
 If the host and container are running different MPI implementations, or even different versions of the same implementation, hilarity may ensue.